jhudsl/tidyversecourse/docs/05-prediction.md

 Notice how we only have 36 variables now instead of 50!
 Two of these are our ID variables (`fips` and the actual monitor ID (`id`)) and one is our outcome (`value`).
 Thus we only have 33 predictors now.
-We can also see that variables that we no longer have any categorical variables.
+We can also see that we no longer have any categorical variables.
 Variables like `state` are gone and only `state_California` remains as it was the only state identity to have nonzero variance.
 We can also see that there were more monitors listed as `"Not in a city"` than any city.